training-yoyosan/example-frontend/README.md

 This project uses:

-- Quasar [QEnv extension](https://github.com/quasarframework/app-extension-qenv/tree/dev/app-extension) to customize API URI depending on your environment.
+- ~~Quasar [QEnv extension](https://github.com/quasarframework/app-extension-qenv/tree/dev/app-extension) to customize API URI depending on your environment.~~ Removed in v2
 - Vuex state to handle the user authentication
-- For the local environment, it uses the webpack's proxy feature to proxy API calls(see [here](https://github.com/training-yoyosan/example-frontend/blob/master/quasar.conf.js#L72)).
+- For the local environment, it uses the webpack's proxy feature to proxy API calls(see [here](https://github.com/training-yoyosan/example-frontend/blob/master/quasar.conf.js#L77)).

 ## Demo